 When buying KENT product, you may have come across the term UV.
 UV is a short-form for ultra-violet rays.
 KENT purifiers use the UV technology to help purify water.
 Since UV light has a shorter wavelength than visible light, the UV rays penetrate into micro-organisms present in the water.
 These lights are absorbed by the DNA of the pathogen (bacterium & virus) in the water in such a way that the pathogens cannot reproduce.
 Therefore, UV process kills the pathogens, thus reducing the infection in the water.

 What is TDS?
 What is the role of TDS Controller?

 TDS stands for total dissolved solids.
 Expressed in units of mg per unit volume of water, TDS comprises of both organic and inorganic present in different forms of water.
 According to WHO guidelines, the palatability of drinking water can be rated as under –

 While high TDS levels are detrimental to health, low TDS levels make the water taste insipid and tasteless.
 That is why water filters from KENT come with inbuilt TDS controller.
 Depending upon the water supplied to your home, the TDS levels in the water are adjusted.
 Thus the taste of the water is superior, and natural nutrients are not lost.

-Knowing about the water purification technique will not only help individuals pick up a water filter that is suitable for them, but will also give you an insight about into the research and development that has gone into the manufacturing of this new-age consumer appliance.
+Knowing about the water purification technique will not only help individuals pick up an RO purifier that is suitable for them, but will also give you an insight about into the research and development that has gone into the manufacturing of this new-age consumer appliance.